-- inclusion of the latest evidence-based inhalers in the WHO COPD and asthma management and PEN guidelines... - alignment of national COPD and asthma treatment guidelines, essential medicine lists, and other relevant health policies with best practices for children and adults... - addition of inhalers to the WHO Prequalification Programme, and facilitation of product registration and regulatory harmonisation across LMICs... - stronger partnerships with pharmaceutical companies to increase access to inhalers, including by technology transfer, voluntary licensing agreements, and other proven strategies...
+- Inclusion of the latest evidence-based inhalers in the WHO COPD and asthma management and PEN guidelines... - Alignment of national COPD and asthma treatment guidelines, essential medicine lists, and other relevant health policies with best practices for children and adults... - Addition of inhalers to the WHO Prequalification Programme, and facilitation of product registration and regulatory harmonisation across LMICs... - Stronger partnerships with pharmaceutical companies to increase access to inhalers, including by technology transfer, voluntary licensing agreements, and other proven strategies...

+- proven strategies...

+- and cost-benefit...

-- inhaler price reductions from bulk purchasing/pooled procurement, tiered/differential pricing, promoting generic alternatives, and other proven strategies... - out-of-pocket cost reductions by including inhalers in UHC packages and on national reimbursement lists... - training for healthcare providers, especially in primary care, to diagnose and manage COPD and asthma with inhalers... - campaigns to increase community awareness of COPD and asthma and destigmatise use of inhalers... - smoothing the transition to environmentally safer inhalers without compromising patient access, especially for children...
+• Inhaler price reductions from bulk purchasing/pooled procurement, tiered/differential pricing, promoting generic alternatives, and other

+• Out-of-pocket cost reductions by including inhalers in UHC packages and on national reimbursement lists...

+• Training for healthcare providers, especially in primary care, to diagnose and manage COPD and asthma with inhalers...

+• Campaigns to increase community awareness of COPD and asthma and destigmatize use of inhalers...

+• Increased research to generate up to date local data on the burden of COPD and asthma, inhaler availability, cost, affordability, demand,

+• Smoothing the transition to environmentally safer inhalers without compromising patient access, especially for children...